 Program Planning Sheet & Handbook

-The PhD Program Planning Sheet provides a “snapshot” view of the curriculum.
-You will submit a final program planning sheet, with advisor signature, when you apply to graduate.
+The Masters with Thesis Program Planning Sheet provides a “snapshot” view of the curriculum that post-bachelors PhDs must complete.
+Post-masters PhD students refer to the core offerings in order to prepare for the PhD Qualifying exam.
+Post-bachelors PhD students will submit a final program planning sheet, with advisor signature, following the Prospectus Defense when you are eligible to apply to graduate with a masters while continuing PhD studies.

 The SE PhD Handbook provides College of Engineering policies, program requirements, logistics and contacts.